goldfirere/singletons/README.md

 * tuples up to length 7
 * lists

-These are all available through `Data.Singletons.Prelude`.
+These are all available through `Prelude.Singletons`.
 Functions that operate on these singletons are available from modules such as `Data.Singletons.Bool` and `Data.Singletons.Maybe`.